Policies

 Client applications

-For client applications, specify the path
+For policies based on client applications, use the path

 as context.environment.principal.client_app